CristianQiu/Unity-URP-Volumetric-Light/README.md

 # Known limitations

+* Shader model 4.5+ is required.
 * Multipass VR rendering is not supported.
-* WebGL is not supported.
-See https://github.com/CristianQiu/Unity-URP-Volumetric-Light/issues/7.
 * Not tested on consoles spectrum (Playstation, Xbox, Switch) but very likely to work.
-PS5 has been verified by users (v0.5.6).
+PS5 has been verified by users as of v0.5.6.
 * Transparent objects are not blended correctly with fog.
 * Fully baked lights are not supported.
 * Fog is only rendered up to a certain distance from the camera.
 * It may be possible to notice more noise in some light regions at certain view angles.
 * When using forward or deferred rendering path, performance can be heavily affected when adding multiple additional lights.
-Forward+ or Deferred+ is highly recommended for best performance when support for additional lights is needed.
+Using Forward+ or Deferred+ is highly recommended for best performance when support for additional lights is needed.

 # Known Bugs